dianatataru/Timema-SV-Methods/README.md

 One thing that I'm not sure about with both this vcf and the vg vcf is how to conduct downstream filtering.
 I can use the filtering script that Zach used for the Science paper (vcfFilter.pl) but I'm not sure how that will do with the vg output.

-Now for local PCAS- there is a tutorial here that describes one way of searching the genome along windows (https://academic.oup.com/bioinformatics/article/41/10/btaf529/8261369) using program WinPCA. from that link:
+Now for local PCAS- there are a couple options. there is pcadapt (https://bcm-uga.github.io/pcadapt/articles/pcadapt.html) which will caluclate outliers. there is a tutorial here that describes one way of searching the genome along windows (https://academic.oup.com/bioinformatics/article/41/10/btaf529/8261369) using program WinPCA. from that link:

 ```
 module load bcftools